-See Appendix \ref{implicit_differentiation} for the derivation of \eqref{eq:inf_func_def}.
-An underlying assumption is that the Hessian matrix is invertible, which is not always the case.
+An underlying assumption is that the Hessian matrix is invertible, which is not always true.
 Typically, in over-parameterized networks, the loss function often has non-unique minima with flat directions around them.
-In this paper, we examine how the definition of influence functions extends to cases with non-invertible Hessian matrix.
+In this paper, we extend the definition of influence functions for cases with a non-invertible Hessian.